gemini-cli-extensions/alloydb/README.md

 Ensure [Application Default Credentials](https://cloud.google.com/docs/authentication/gcloud) are available in your environment.

 > [!NOTE]
-> When using private IPs with AlloyDB, you must run Gemini CLI in your Virtual Private Cloud (VPC) network.
+> If your AlloyDB instance uses private IPs, you must run Gemini CLI in the same Virtual Private Cloud (VPC) network.

 ### Start Gemini CLI